mh9924/mCPPS/README.md

 # mCPPS
-WIP CP server emulator written in C#.
+Rewrite of mCPPS in C#.
 The goal is to create a user-friendly GUI-based source that anyone can use to create a server, with the emulator, SQlite (currently MySQL), and HTTP server integrated.

 # Requirements
 * MySQLData